Kruparth98/Transmittuino/README.md

 # Transmittuino
-Transmittuino is a microcontroller board with 'ATMEGA328P' and
+Transmittuino is a microcontroller board with 'ATMEGA328P' and 'nRF24l01+'.
+Arduino compitible, which means it can be programmed with arduino IDE.
+Can be used for wireless networking, creating networks of nodes on ISM band.
+Compact design.